syncfusion-content/maui-docs/MAUI/Busy-Indicator/Getting-Started.md

 {% endhighlight %}

-## Create a Simple .NET MAUI Busy Indicator
+## Step 4: Create a Simple .NET MAUI Busy Indicator

 The [.NET MAUI Busy Indicator](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfBusyIndicator.html?tabs=tabid-1) control is configured entirely in C# code or by using XAML markup.
 The following steps explain how to create a [.NET MAUI Busy Indicator](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfBusyIndicator.html?tabs=tabid-1) (SfBusyIndicator) and configure its elements.

 ### Adding the .NET MAUI Busy Indicator control

-Step 1: Add the NuGet to the project as discussed in the above reference section.

-Step 2: Add the namespace as shown in the following code sample, to initialize the .NET MAUI Busy Indicator.
+Add the namespace as shown in the following code sample.

 {% tabs %}